MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 (vi) Hunters possessing a valid Big Game Quota Hunt Permit purchased through the Florida Fish and Wildlife Conservation Commission may access the refuge no earlier than 2 hours before legal sunrise and must leave the refuge no later than legal sunset.
 Hunters possessing a valid family hunt/camp experience permit may remain on the refuge overnight.

-(vii) We allow hunting from 1/2 hour before legal sunrise until 1 p.m.
+(vii) We allow hunting from1/2 hour before legal sunrise until 1 p.m.

 (viii) We allow only federally approved nontoxic shot (see § 32.2(k)).